 Sun does well to point out that while the Googles and the Facebooks of the world can afford to cover all their employees and their spouses or partners up to, say, $100,000 in fertility care costs, not every company can.
 So Carrot offers "deep customizations" for companies of every size and budget to create fertility care coverage for all employees, regardless of an infertility diagnosis.
 Furthermore, Carrot is able to scale benefit offerings with the company as it fluctuates in size.

 What does this mean for employees?
 Once a company designs and purchases its fertility benefits plan with Carrot, employees unlock access to an app with a dashboard that tracks and manages benefit amounts.
 They also receive unlimited voice, video, and text chat with Carrot's team of fertility experts.
-And once a fertility plan is in motion, the app can generate video reminders for things like how and when to administer hormone injections, or even live video chats with fertility nurses, who can help should users be really freaked out about how to administer their own shots.
+And once a fertility plan is in motion, the app can generate video reminders for things like how and when to administer hormone injections, or even live video chats with fertility nurses, who can help should users get really freaked out about how to administer their own shots.

 "All of these underrepresented use cases for fertility technology — you know the ones in the media that are constantly on a loop are IVF and egg freezing — but there's a myriad of other stories as well when it comes to how people are using fertility coverage and fertility technology to plan and form families in unique ways," Sun says.